Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: The accuracy of the approximation

-As stated above, Figures~\ref{fig6_lscale_vs_J_vs_c} and \ref{fig6_lscale_vs_J_vs_c_Matern} provide the minimum lengthscale that can be closely approximated given $m$ and $c$.
+Equations \eqref{eq_m_l_QE}, \eqref{eq_m_l_mat52}, \eqref{eq_m_l_mat32} and \eqref{eq_J_l_periodic} (depending on which kernel is used) provide the minimum length-scale that can be accurately inferred given $m$ and $c$.
 This information serves as a powerful diagnostic tool in determining if the obtained accuracy is acceptable.
-As the lengthscale $\ell$ controls the wigglyness of the function, it strongly influences the difficulty of obtaining accurate inference about the function from the data.
-Basically, if the lengthscale estimate is accurate, we can expect the HSGP approximation to be accurate as well.
+As the length-scale $\ell$ controls the wigglyness of the function, it strongly influences the difficulty of estimating the latent function from the data.
+Basically, if the length-scale estimate is accurate, we can expect the HSGP approximation to be accurate as well.

-Having obtained an estimate $\hat{\ell}$ of $\ell$ from the HSGP model based on prespecified $m$ and $c$, we can check whether or not $\hat{\ell}$ exceeds the minimum lengthscale provided in Figure~\ref{fig6_lscale_vs_J_vs_c} or \ref{fig6_lscale_vs_J_vs_c_Matern} (depending on which kernel is used).
-If $\hat{\ell}$ exceeds this recommended minimum lengthscale, the approximation is assumed to be good.
-If, however, $\hat{\ell}$ does not exceed recommended minimum lengthscale, the approximation may be inaccurate and $m$ should be increased or $c$ decreased.
-We may also use this diagnostic in an iterative procedure by starting from some initial guess of $\ell$ and initial values for $m$ and $c$, and if the estimated $\hat{\ell}$ is below the minimum lengthscale, repeat the process while increasing $m$ or decreasing $c$.
-As mentioned earlier, $c$ cannot be decreased too much as the lowest useful value of $c$ is restricted by the lengthscale.
-Thus, increasing $m$ may usually the preferred approach.
+Having obtained an estimate $\hat{\ell}$ for a HSGP model with prespecified $m$ and $c$, we can check whether $\hat{\ell}$ exceeds the smallest length-scale, that can be accurately inferred, provided as a function of $m$ and $c$ by equations \eqref{eq_m_l_QE}, \eqref{eq_m_l_mat52}, \eqref{eq_m_l_mat32} and \eqref{eq_J_l_periodic} (depending on which kernel is used).
+If $\hat{\ell}$ exceeds this value, the approximation is assumed to be good.
+If $\hat{\ell}$ does not exceed this value, the approximation may be inaccurate, and $m$ and/or $c$ need to be increased.
+In Figures~\ref{fig4_MSE_vs_J} and \ref{fig5_lscale_vs_J}, $m = 10$ and $c = 1.5$ were sufficient for an accurate modeling of function with $\ell = 0.3$, which matches the diagnostic based on equations \eqref{eq_m_l_QE} and \eqref{eq_c_vs_l_QE}.

-If we look back to the conclusions drawn from Figures~\ref{fig4_MSE_vs_J} and \ref{fig5_lscale_vs_J}, where $m = 10$ basis functions and a boundary factor of $c = 1.5$ were enough to closely approximate a function with $\ell = 0.3$, we can recognize that these conclusions also matches those obtained from Figure~\ref{fig6_lscale_vs_J_vs_c}.

-Figures~\ref{fig6_lscale_vs_J_vs_c} and \ref{fig6_lscale_vs_J_vs_c_Matern} were build for a GP with a unidimensional covariance function, which result in a surface depending on three variables, $m$, $c$ and $\ell$.
-An equivalent figure for a GP model with a two-dimensional covariance function would result in a surface depending on four variables, $m$, $c$, $\ell_1$ and $\ell_2$, which is more difficult to be graphically represented.
-More precisely, in the multi-dimensional case, whether the approximation is close enough might depend only on the ratio between wigglyness in every dimensions.
-For instance, in the two-dimensional case, it would depend on the ratio between $\ell_1$ and $\ell_2$ and could be graphically represented.
-Future research will focus on building useful graphs or analytical models that provide these relations in multi-dimensional cases.
-However, as an approximation, we can use the unidimensional GP conclusions in Figures \ref{fig6_lscale_vs_J_vs_c} and \ref{fig6_lscale_vs_J_vs_c_Matern} to check the accuracy by analyze individually the different dimensions of a multidimensional GP model.